chanmratekoko/mmcalendar/README.md

 OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
 ```

+#Contributing to Myanmar Calendar

+Just make pull request.
+You are in!

 [1]: https://chanmratekoko.github.io/mmcalendar/
 [2]: https://github.com/chanmratekoko/mmcalendar/wiki